Lavz-8/bc_calculator_clone/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## Credits
-This Driver Attention Assist System was created by Your **Lavanya Varadharajan**.
+This bc calculator clone was created by Your **Lavanya Varadharajan**.